Nazaninf24/Algorithmes-js/README.md

 - Clone or download the `Algorithmes` project folder,

-- There are 2 projects folders inside, Open each folder separately into your terminal & Vs code:
+- There are 2 projects folders inside, Open each folder separately into your terminal & Vs code :

 - In the first folder `projet1_tri` there are sorting projects.
 To use it just run :